vbookshelf/myOfflineAi-PrivacyFirst/README.md

 Download the project folder, unzip it and place it on your desktop.
 In this repo the project folder is named: myOfflineAi

+5. Use the terminal to cd into the project folder cd Desktop cd myOfflineAi-v1.0

+6. Replace this command to replace the start-mac-app.command with a clean copy and make it executable
+% cat start-mac-app.command > temp && mv temp start-mac-app.command && chmod +x start-mac-app.command

-5. Open the folder and double-click a file.
+6. Open the folder and double-click a file.

 Mac:
 Double-click start-mac-app.command